How to Write a Business Plan

 - Power held by suppliers: Suppliers of products, services, or materials that a business needs can affect a company’s ability to compete.
 If there are few alternative products or only a few vendors offering the materials, the suppliers can dictate prices, quantities, and delivery times to businesses that must purchase from them.

 - Power of buyers: Strong customer bargaining power, as in industries where there are many competing products from which a buyer can choose, can affect a company’s ability to price its products without fear of losing customers.

 - Availability of substitute products or services: If two companies with similar products compete within an industry, they will each benefit as advertising and marketing by the companies will generally increase customer demand.
-For example, two businesses selling different brands of house paint will mutually benefit as customer demand for their products increases due to the competing marketing campaigns.
-The presence of a company that sells and promotes vinyl siding as a substitute for painted surfaces will reduce the size of the market share for paint.
+For example, two businesses selling different house paint brands will mutually benefit as customer demand for their products increases due to the competing marketing campaigns.
+A company that sells and promotes vinyl siding as a substitute for painted surfaces will reduce the market share’s size for paint.

 - Competitive rivalry: This factor in the analysis takes into consideration the number of competitors in an industry and their relative strength.
-An industry with many companies offering similar products will offer a company little opportunity to control the ability of consumers or suppliers from going elsewhere.
+An industry with many companies offering similar products will offer a company little opportunity to control consumers’ or suppliers’ ability from going elsewhere.